telerik/fiddler-docs/KnowledgeBase/Download-Initiator.md

 		cols add @request.X-Download-Initiator

-This will add a column labelled �@request.Accept� and as each session is logged, the request�s Accept header, if any, will be listed.
+This will add a column labelled **@request.Accept** and as each session is logged, the request's Accept header, if any, will be listed.
 To add this column every time Fiddler starts, click Rules > Customize Rules.
 Scroll to the static function Main() block , and add the following line within:

-		FiddlerObject.UI.lvSessions.AddBoundColumn("Reason", 50, �@request.X-Download-Initiator");
+		FiddlerObject.UI.lvSessions.AddBoundColumn("Reason", 50, "@request.X-Download-Initiator");

 Then, when you load a page, you will see the initiator information: